 Where To Stay in Coorg

-Madikeri, the center point of Coorg region, offers accommodation for every budget.
+Madikeri, the center point of the Coorg region, offers accommodation for every budget.
 From basic to mid-range to luxury, there are many options.

 - Affordable: Hotel Mayura Valley View, Hotel Le Coorg